How Do You Replace Vital Records Lost in a Fire?

 How Do You Replace Vital Records After a Fire?

 In this article, we’ll discuss what to do if you lose your birth certificate or other vital records.
 This information will help you get your identification back.
-Importantly, you will likely have to replace these records before you can claim the insurance on your home.
+Importantly, you will likely have to replace these records before you can claim insurance on your home.

 Reporting Lost Vital Records